 Variations of Appam

-Indonesian coconut pancakes called serabi made with rice flour, baking soda, egg yolks, coconut milk, sugar, and salt is quite similar to south Indian appam. (click on the link for serabi and scroll down to the second recipe for pictures of serabi cooking in clay woks over wood burning stove; very similar to the pots traditionally used in South India).
-Serabi is served with kinca, a coconut and palm sugar sauce, colored green with pandanus leaves.
+Indonesian coconut pancakes called serabi made with rice flour, baking soda, egg yolks, coconut milk, sugar, and salt is quite similar to south Indian appam.
+Serabi is colored green with pandanus leaves and served with kinca, a coconut milk and palm sugar sauce.

 Variations of Puttu